PatrickShahade/configure-ad/README.md

 <br />

 <p>
 On the Domain Controller, we can turn off the firewalls to do our test ping by searching wf.msc.
 Within this window we can change the firewall properties, and just turn off the private firewall.
 Apply and Ok.
-Then we should be able to ping.
+Then we should be able to ping our DC unit from our Client unit.
 </p>
 <p>
 <img src=https://i.imgur.com/rmI70ND.png/>